The Theory of Political Coalitions: Criticism

-In his article, "On the Size of Winning Coalitions," Harvard University Professor Kenneth Sheplse asserted that "minimum winning coalitions constitute unstable equilibrium points in n-person zero-sum games".
+In his article, "On the Size of Winning Coalitions," Harvard University Professor Kenneth Shepsle asserted that "minimum winning coalitions constitute unstable equilibrium points in n-person zero-sum games".
 This point extends analysis from Robert Butterworth's critique of Riker's size principle.
-Sheplse's critique is that while "there appear to be forces in the coalition formation process that drive winning coalitions toward minimal size," these forces are unable to keep the coalitions minimal.
-Sheplse argues that if "the usual assumptions about n-person zero-sum coalition processes are supplemented with assumptions about coalition intentions and capabilities, there are good reasons to expect minimum winning coalitions in all but the most extreme instances."
+Shepsle's critique is that while "there appear to be forces in the coalition formation process that drive winning coalitions toward minimal size," these forces are unable to keep the coalitions minimal.
+Shepsle argues that if "the usual assumptions about n-person zero-sum coalition processes are supplemented with assumptions about coalition intentions and capabilities, there are good reasons to expect minimum winning coalitions in all but the most extreme instances."

 More general criticism of Riker's size principle has been based on the vagueness of its predictive ability, especially when information is not perfect.
 Eric Browne, in his article, "Testing Theories of Coalition Formation in the European Context," argues this point.
 He says that it can be demonstrated that no uniquely favoured proto-coalition (a player who, when in a coalition, makes said coalition more valuable than any other) is produced by the size principle.
 He therefore argues that Riker's theory results in a position of not being able to make a definitive prediction.
 He expresses this further by saying.
 "All we may state is that, of the four possible winning coalitions, one of the three two-party coalitions will form."
 Additionally, Browne points to the knowledge aspect of Riker's theory as posing a problem.
 He argues that while the context of governing coalitions "minimizes the problem of perfect information" (meaning that parties know how possible coalitions will benefit them), leaders may not be able to "depend on their parties to vote with perfect cohesion.
 If they have reason to expect that they will not, we might then expect that greater than minimal winning coalitions will form."

 Other criticisms of the size principle have been directed at the validity of its proof and the assumption "that politicians are primarily driven by the intrinsic benefits of office and that they will coalesce with any party out of expediency."